Atintanians: Language

-According to Filos (2017), there is an overall consensus in scholarship that the Greek-speaking population of Epirus included the Atintanes – spoke a Northwestern Doric variety similar to that spoken by several neighbouring peoples of central and western Greece.
+According to Filos (2017), there is an overall consensus in scholarship that the Greek-speaking population of Epirus, including the Atintanes, spoke a Northwestern Doric variety similar to that spoken by several neighbouring peoples of central and western Greece.
 Papamichail (2020) states that a number of variation existed in the speech of those tribes nevertheless their language was based on Doric Greek.
 N. G. L. Hammond (1977), who proposed the existence of two distinct homonymous tribes – the Epirotic Atintanes and the Illyrian Atintani, stated that the Epirotic Atintanes spoke Greek at least from the time of the Dorian invasion as the rest of the Doric tribes that share the common suffix -anes in their name.
 Marjeta Šašel Kos (2005) has argued that the Atintanes spoke a language similar to other southern Illyrian tribes which acquired a certain degree of Hellenization through contact with their Greek neighbours, she also argued (2002) that they were conceivably closely associated in terms of language with those tribes.